 Introduction.
 The Beautiful Black Girl: Abiayala, Young People, and Movement

 Ligia (Licho) López López and María Emilia Tijoux

 - Exploring Afro Colombian English Learners’ Identities through a Critical Intercultural Approach: Transforming Journeys

-- The New "Others" in Schools and The Regimes That Order It: Re-production of Institutionalized School Practices in Chile in the 21st Century
+- The New 'Others' in Schools and the Regimes That Order Them: Re-production of Institutionalized School Practices in Chile in the 21st Century

 - Indigenous Mexican Migrant Youth School Testimonios in the Florida Heartland: Farmwork, Migration, Language, Discrimination, and Extracurricular Activities

 - Migration, Betterment, and Modernity: Encounters and Un-Encounters Between Mobility and Access to Education as Life Projects in Three Generations of Migrants from Loja, Ecuador

 - Indigenous Women of Chiapas Migrating: Transformation and Education

 - Forced Migration, Violence, Education and Testimony: For a Place in the World

 Maure Aguirre Ortega